Have they really changed or are they faking it? Learning to differentiate between true change and acting.

 Well, you don’t necessarily always know.
 First of all, if someone’s trying to placate you or make you think they’ve changed, they can be very good at acting.
 They can be very good at pretending to change just to make you feel comfortable again.
 And once you’re in that comfortable space, the controlling person, the manipulator, is going to swoop in and take over again.

-I’m only talking about certain relationships that fall into the category of emotional abuse, where one partner wants to control the other partner and make the feel bad about themselves.
-They want to keep their partner in a constant state of worry, insecurity, lack of confidence, and lack of self trust, to the point where they really can’t think for themselves anymore.
+I’m only talking about certain relationships that fall into the category of emotional abuse, where one partner wants to control the other partner and make them feel bad about themselves.
+They want to keep their partner in a constant state of worry, insecurity, lack of confidence, and lack of self-trust, to the point where they really can’t think for themselves anymore.

-They become more reliant on the person who’s putting them through this controlling and manipulation.
+They become more reliant on the person who’s putting them through this control and manipulation.
 It’s quite complicated.
-I talk about it on other episodes of love and abuse as well.
-When you’re in emotionally abusive relationship, this is what can happen.
-One person will end up being in a constant state of anxiety, worry, or feeling crazy through crazy-making (AKA Gaslighting) and they lose a lot of their sense of self worth and self value.
+I talk about it on other episodes of Love and Abuse as well.
+When you’re in an emotionally abusive relationship, this is what can happen.
+One person will end up being in a constant state of anxiety, worry, or feeling crazy through crazy-making (AKA Gaslighting) and they lose a lot of their sense of self-worth and self-value.
 They get to the point where they stop being able to trust themselves because they’re told they’re wrong all the time.